NewViews for DOS (NV1) Legacy Support

 NewViews Version 1.41b (the final DOS version released November 25, 1993) will run on any 32 bit Windows operating system from Microsoft.
-This includes the 32 bit versions of Microsoft Windows 7, 8.1 and 10.
+This includes the 32 bit versions of Microsoft Windows 10.

-By default, Windows 7, 8 and 10 does not allow a command prompt window to run full screen.
+By default, Windows 10 does not allow a command prompt window to run full screen.
 Consequently, all DOS programs (including NV1) cannot operate in full screen mode.
 You will still see all 25 or 43/50 lines of the DOS screen, but the characters may be smaller.

 Have You Taken Steps to Preserve your NV1 Data?

 It’s important for NV1 users to realize that keeping archived backups of your NV1 data files is NOT enough to preserve your financial information.

 You may have several backup copies of your main financial data files.
 You may even have them properly spread across different media, e.g. CD, hard drive and USB storage.
 But do you have hardware that can open those archived files, along with a copy of the original program that created them?

 Three things are required to access your archived NV1 data files.
 The correct hardware, an appropriate operating system, and the NV1 program.
 Without all three, your archived NV1 data files are useless.

 Below is a summary of how the personal computer landscape has changed over the years.